 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
 Keep these for your records, but do not submit these to the CTSP office.
 Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this form to the CTSP office.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION and GOALS FORM.
 Approximately one month before the end of the term (mid-July), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
 (Clinical coordinator will send a link to your supervisors for this evaluation).
-Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - SUPERVISOR EVALUATIONS.
+Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - o Please note that goals forms are not required for Internship III and Internship IV. - SUPERVISOR EVALUATIONS.
 You are required to complete evaluations of your supervisory relationships with your internship and externship supervisors before the end of the semester.
 The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office.
 A copy of your completed survey will be sent to your respective supervisors as well as the MCFT Clinical Coordinator.